-The City administers a "Homeowner Rehabilitation Assistance Project" for homeowners to help them maintain the condition and integrity of their homes.
-The Project serves lower income homeowners of all ages, including senior citizens, by enabling them to remain in their homes (improved by the Project to comply with the Housing Code) considerably longer than they otherwise may have been able to without Project assistance.
-In this historic City with a majority of older homes, the maximum cost of homeowner rehabilitation projects is \$40,000 per unit.
-Also, the City will conduct through this Project childhood lead poisoning prevention activities that identify children under the age of six that have lead-based paint poisoning or may be subject to lead hazards.
+The City administers a "Lead Hazard Reduction Program" for households in specific census tracts with high need to help them maintain the condition and integrity of their homes and protect against lead poisoning.
+The Project serves low and moderate-income residents.
+The City will conduct through this Project childhood lead poisoning prevention activities that identify children under the age of six that have lead-based paint poisoning or may be subject to lead hazards.
 The City will work to eliminate their health problems and to control and reduce lead paint hazards in the environment of its children.